-The health and safety requirements included in this standard are intended to ensure that home performance upgrade activities do not negatively affect indoor air quality or otherwise cause or exacerbate an unsafe condition in the home.
+The health and safety requirements included in this standard are intended to ensure that homeperformance upgrade activities do not negatively affect indoor air quality or otherwise cause or exacerbate an unsafe condition in the home.

-- 3.1 Evaluation of combustion air requirements and a test of combustion appliances in accordance with Section 7 of this standard. - 3.2 Evaluation of ventilation needs in accordance with Section 8 of this standard. - 3.3 Identification of existing and/or potential moisture issues in accordance with Section 9 of this standard. - 3.4 Identification of areas containing known or suspected hazardous materials, including but not limited to, lead, asbestos, or mold. - 3.5 Visual inspection for existence of an Environmental Protection Agency (EPA) guidelinescompliant radon mitigation system. - 3.6 Visual inspection for existence of knob and tube wiring. - 3.7 Identification of obvious electrical hazards.
+- 3.1 Evaluation of combustion air requirements and a test of combustion appliances in accordance with Section 7 of this standard. - 3.2 Evaluation of ventilation needs in accordance with Section 8 of this standard. - 3.3 Identification of existing and/or potential moisture issues in accordance with Section 9 of this standard. - 3.4 Identification of areas containing known or suspected hazardous materials, including but not limited to, lead, asbestos, or mold. - 3.5 Visual inspection for existence of an Environmental Protection Agency (EPA) guidelinescompliant radon mitigation system. - 3.6 Visual inspection for existence of knob and tube wiring. - 3.7 Identification of obvious electrical hazards. - 3.8 Evaluation of smoke and carbon monoxide alarms.